On the breakdown point of transport-based quantiles: Preliminaries

-\begin{remark} We underline that even if $\nabla \varphi$ is the unique gradient of a convex function pushing $\mu$ forward to $P$, the convex function $ \varphi$ might not be unique (cf.\ \cite{McCann.95}) so neither its extension $\partial \varphi$.
-In \autoref{Sec:MainResultsCont} we show that the breakdown point of the canonical extension of the transport maps does not depend on the choice of the extension. \end{remark}
+\begin{remark} { We note that although $\nabla \varphi$ is the unique gradient of a convex function pushing $\mu$ forward to $P$, the convex function $\varphi$ itself might not be unique (cf. \cite{McCann.95}); consequently, neither is its subdifferential $\partial \varphi$.} In \autoref{Sec:MainResultsCont} we show that the breakdown point of the canonical extension of the transport maps does not depend on the choice of the extension. \end{remark}